 Traditional SEO focuses on using keyword research to optimize text-based content on your webpage, with the goal of ranking a high placement in search engine results like Google.

-When it comes to video SEO, marketers need to adapt their SEO strategy and keyword research to complement the requirements and guidelines of their respective video hosting platforms, like YouTube or Vimeo.
+When it comes to video SEO, marketers need to adapt their SEO strategy, as old keyword research strategy won't work, to complement the requirements and guidelines of their respective video hosting platforms, like YouTube or Vimeo.

 Why is it hard to get right?